Postgraduate Course: Peak Performance (EDUA11041)

 |No Exam Information

-4. Discuss how cognitively based interventions can be implemented to facilitate the production of high level performance.
+- Exercise substantial autonomy and initiative in demonstrating how cognitively based interventions can be implemented to facilitate the production of high level performance

 |Graduate Attributes and Skills